jhellerstein/hydro/README.md

 </div>

-## The Language (and the Low-Level IR)
+## The Hydro API (and the Low-Level IR)
-Hydro provides a [high-level language](https://hydro.run/docs/hydro) that allows you to program an entire fleet of processes from a single program, and then launch your fleet locally or in the cloud via [Hydro Deploy](https://hydro.run/docs/deploy).
-Get started with Hydro via the language [documentation](https://hydro.run/docs/hydro) and [examples](https://github.com/hydro-project/hydro/tree/main/hydro_test/examples).
+Hydro provides a [high-level API](https://hydro.run/docs/hydro) that allows you to program an entire fleet of processes from a single program, and then launch your fleet locally or in the cloud via [Hydro Deploy](https://hydro.run/docs/deploy).
+Get started with Hydro via the API [documentation](https://hydro.run/docs/hydro) and [examples](https://github.com/hydro-project/hydro/tree/main/hydro_test/examples).

-> Internally, the Hydro stack compiles Hydro programs into a low-level Dataflow Internal Representation (IR) language called [DFIR](https://hydro.run/docs/dfir); each process corresponds to a separate DFIR program.
-In rare cases you may want to compose one or more processes in DFIR by hand; see the DFIR [documentation](https://hydro.run/docs/dfir) or [examples](https://github.com/hydro-project/hydro/tree/main/dfir_rs/examples) for details.
+> Internally, the Hydro stack compiles Hydro programs into a low-level single-threaded DataFlow Internal Representation (IR) language called [DFIR](https://hydro.run/docs/dfir); each Hydro process corresponds to a separate DFIR program.
+In rare cases you may want to hand-author one or more processes in DFIR; see the DFIR [documentation](https://hydro.run/docs/dfir) or [examples](https://github.com/hydro-project/hydro/tree/main/dfir_rs/examples) for details.

 ## Development Setup